 Wellbeing drop-in appointments

 Wellbeing drop-in appointments can help you to maintain good wellbeing and build skills to respond to the demands of university life.
-The drop-in is open Monday to Friday - to access the service simply go to to the Student Support Services centre and speak to either the Student Support Services Manager or the Counselling, Health and Wellbeing Officer.
+The drop-in is open Monday to Friday - to access the service simply go to to the Student Support Services centre and speak to the Counselling, Health and Wellbeing Officer.
 Appointments last for up to 30 minutes and no issue is too big or small.

 So if you just fancy a cuppa and a chat, or if you have questions about how to cope with uni life, you can drop in anytime during the day.
 Maybe you’re struggling to sleep, have fallen out with a flat mate or are negotiating financial and academic stress.
 Wellbeing drop-ins provide you with the ideas and resources you need to help you get the most out of uni.
 There are also a whole host of other people who can provide support and advice for different issues: so if we can’t help you, we will put you in touch with someone who can.